missionpinball/mpf-docs/config/pololu_maestro.rst

 The following sections are optional in the ``pololu_maestro:`` section of your config.
 (If you don't include them, the default will be used).

+NOTE: The Pololu Maestro control center software and typical servo specifications work in units of microseconds.
+The values used here are in quarter-microseconds, so to make them correspond multiply your servo specs by 4.  eg a servo with range of 600-2400 microsecods would be servo_min: 2400 and servo_max: 9600 for the full range.

 servo_max:
 ~~~~~~~~~~
 Single value, type: ``integer``.
 Default: ``9000``